livetocode/tabular-data-differ/README.md

 ### diff function

-Creates a Differ object from the specified DifferOptions.
+Creates a Differ object from the submitted DifferOptions.

 ### Differ methods